bondy-io/bondy/doc/modules/bondy_rbac_source.md

 </code></pre>
 <br />

-Returns the external representation of the user `User`.
+Returns the external representation of the source `Source`.